 Is it OK for children to count on their fingers?
-Generations of students have been discouraged by their teachers from using their hands when learning math.
-But a new research article, published in Frontiers in Education shows using fingers may be a much more important part of math learning than previously thought.
+Generations of students have been discouraged by teachers from using their hands when learning math.
+But a research article published in Frontiers in Education shows using fingers may be a much more important part of math learning than previously thought.

 The researchers worked with 137 primary students aged between six and seven.
-All the children were given different combinations of counting and number games to play — but only some were given exercises which involved finger-training.
+All the children were given different combinations of counting and number games, but only some were given exercises that involved finger training.

-Some stydents played games involving number symbols, such as dominoes, shut-the-box, or snakes and ladders.
+Some students played games involving number symbols, such as dominoes, shut-the-box, and snakes and ladders.

-Other students were asked to play finger games, such as being asked to hold up a given number of fingers, or numbering fingers from 1 — 5 and then having to match one of them by touching it against the corresponding finger on the other hand, or tracing colored lines using a particular finger.
+Other students were asked to play finger games, such as being asked to hold up a given number of fingers, or numbering fingers from 1 to 5 and then having to match one of them by touching it against the corresponding finger on the other hand; or tracing colored lines using a particular finger.

 Both groups did a little better in math tests than a third group of students who simply had ‘business as usual’ with their teachers.
 But the group that did both the counting and the finger games fared significantly better.